YongHwan2161/cppWebServer3/system-documents/sentence-management.md

 ### Process
 1. Tokenization
    - Input text is tokenized using search_token
-   - Each token maps to existing vertex
+   - Each token maps to existing node
    - Tokens found sequentially from input

 2. Token Optimization